radiantlogic-v8/documentation-new/documentation/sys-admin-guide/concepts.md

 If partial entries has been allowed, and the client issued a base search, they receive LDAP error code 0 (no error) along with the partial entry (whatever information RadiantOne was able to retrieve from available sources).
 Each returned entry contains an additional attribute of vsyspartialentry=true.
 If the client issued a one level or subtree search, they receive LDAP error code 9 along with the partial entry (whatever information RadiantOne was able to retrieve from available sources) and an error message from the secondary backend that was unavailable.
 Each returned entry contains an additional attribute of vsyspartialentry=true.

->**NOTE - DO NOT use the ALLOW_PARTIAL_ENTRY=YES property if you plan on caching the joined view as the whole entry must be in the cache and during refresh scenarios you don’t want a partial entry to end up in the cache.**
+>[!note] DO NOT use the ALLOW_PARTIAL_ENTRY=YES property if you plan on caching the joined view as the whole entry must be in the cache and during refresh scenarios you don’t want a partial entry to end up in the cache.

 Please see the diagram below for more details on the [join behavior](#join-behavior-diagram).